SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="--debug---debug">--debug, --debug</a>

-Displays debug Information before and after the Code Execution.
+Displays debug Information throughout the Code Execution.
 This Argument is not shown in the Default Help Message and is provided for Developers/Development.

 ### <a id="--debuglog---debug-log">--debuglog, --debug-log</a>